-Some medical problems can make it hard for you to breathe.
+Some health problems can make it hard for you to breathe.
 In these cases, you might

-benefit from bilevel positive airway pressure.
-It is commonly known as BiPap or BPap.
+get help from bilevel positive airway pressure.
+It's commonly known as BiPap or BPap.

-It is a type of ventilator—a device that helps with breathing (ventilator).
+It's a type of device that helps with breathing (ventilator).
 This is a noninvasive

 During normal breathing, your lungs expand when you breathe in.
 This is caused by